opendevsecops/lobby/IDEAS.md

 **VULNMAN** - cloud ready vulnerability managment solution.
 Might not be worthed considering that you can manage this from Jira or something similar.

+**Discovery Bot** - bot (probably slack) to help you get answers on questions such as what instances they are and so on.
+This might be suboptimal and not a great security practice but in some situations will be better if it helps reducing access to production envirnments.

 ## Offensive Security

 You cannot defense without understanding offensive.